AngleProtocol/angle-docs/guides/app-guides/getageur.md

 There are multiple ways to buy agEUR:

-1. With any crypto-tokens directly from the [Angle App](https://app.angle.money) or on a decentralized exchange (DEX)
+1. With any crypto-tokens directly from the [Swap Page](https://app.angle.money/#/swap) of the Angle app or on a decentralized exchange (DEX)
 2. With your credit card or bank transfer by using one of our **on-ramp partners**

 ## Buying agEUR on-chain

 There are different places on which you can buy agEUR on-chain.
 You can do it:

-- Directly with the Angle Protocol through the [Angle App](https://app.angle.money).
+- Directly with the Angle Protocol through the [Angle App](https://app.angle.money/#/swap).
 - From DEXes on Ethereum or on other chains like Solana, Fantom, Polygon. agEUR exists with deep liquidity on many decentralized exchanges of different chains.
 Best solution at the moment on Ethereum mainnet remains to use [Uniswap](https://app.uniswap.org) or an aggregator like [1inch](https://app.1inch.io/#/1/swap/ETH/agEUR).

 Angle App is built to minimize cost for acquiring agEUR (and ANGLE) with any token but it is possible that there are temporarily better prices to get it from other tokens on DEXes.